GLOBAL MARKETS-Stock markets melt on coronavirus fears, U.S. Treasury yields hit fresh lows

 By Rodrigo Campos

+Stocks shaved some losses on Wall Street after Federal Reserve chairman Jerome Powell said the central bank will act as appropriate to provide support to the U.S. economy, but the S&P 500 index remained on track for its second-largest weekly percentage decline since 1940.

-The rout showed no signs of slowing and the ongoing dive for safety sent yields on U.S. government bonds, widely seen as the world’s most secure asset, to record lows.
+Yields on U.S. government bonds, widely seen as the world’s most secure asset, posted fresh record lows.

 Disruptions to international travel and supply chains, school closures and cancellations of major events have all blackened the outlook for a world economy that was already struggling with fallout from the U.S.-China trade war.